airtai/faststream/.faststream_gen/getting-started/logging.md

 log_context: dict[str, str] = context.get_local("log_context")
 ```

-This way, all broker handlers cant get access to your broker right from the context:
+This way, all broker handlers can get access to your broker logger right from the context:

 ```python
 from faststream import Logger